Wittmann, Arizona: History

-The town was first named "Nadaburg", which is a combination of two words, the Spanish word "Nada", which means "nothing" and the German word "burg", which means "town".
-The Southern Transcontinental Railroad named the site Nadaburg years before the area was formally opened to homesteading as a result of the Department of Interior Act of December 29, 1916.
+The town was first named "Nadaburg", which is a combination of two words, the Spanish word "Nada", which means "nothing" and the German word "burg", which means "castle".
+R.E.
+Wells of the Southern Transcontinental Railroad named the site Nadaburg when a railroad switch was installed in the area years before it was formally opened to homesteading as a result of the Department of Interior Act of December 29, 1916.

 William Hovey Griffin, a native of Texas, founded the town of Nadaburg (Wittmann).
 He filed his homestead petition in September 1920.
 That same year he also plotted out the town site.
 Griffin donated a block of land to the Maricopa County School District where the little Red School House (it was white at that time) was built.
-The school currently serves as the Nadaburg Unified School District Governing Board’s Boardroom.
+The school currently serves as the Nadaburg Unified School District Governing Board's Boardroom.
+In 1925, Griffin applied to the state corporation commission explaining the necessity of a water utility and requesting a permit to construct one in the town.
+Up to that point, Griffin had been providing water for about 20 families in the area from his original well that he drilled upon his arrival in 1920.

 Joseph Wittmann, continuing a legacy initiated by his father-in-law, endeavored to build a dam on the Hassayampa River, which would bring irrigation water to the town of Nadaburg.
 In 1926, lots and acreage were given to Wittmann, by the citizens of Nadaburg, in support of the construction of the dam.
-In 1930, the people of Nadaburg changed the name of the town to Wittmann, honoring the family who promised them the water that would irrigate their fields.
+In 1929, the people of Nadaburg changed the name of the town to Wittmann, honoring the family who promised them the water reserves and canals that would irrigate their fields.
+Hydroelectric dams to were also promised to bring power the community and others nearby.
 Other land and claims included those that had belonged to the Wittmann-van Beuren family ever since the Walnut Grove Water Storage Company went into receivership in the 1890s.
-However, unable and/or ill-equipped to keep his family's promise, Joseph Wittmann and his son Joseph, Jr. were sued by the citizens of the town; at least half of them were able to recover their lands.
+However, unable and/or ill-equipped to keep his family's promise, Joseph Wittmann and his son Joseph Jr. were sued by the citizens of the town; at least half of them were able to recover their lands.

+The town's economy is largely rooted in agriculture with the town's fertile soil.
+In the 1930s, the town widely grew dates, citrus, grapes, alfalfa, lettuce and cantaloupes.
+There have also been numerous livestock farms and dairies.